damianolombardo/androidtvbackground/README.md

 # Android TV Background

-This is a simple script to retrieve Plex (your local server or friend's servers), Jellyfin, TMDB, Radarr/Sonarr or Trakt media background and use it as Android TV Wallpaper
-I developed this to use it with alternative Android TV launchers
+Automatically generates 4 K Android TV wallpapers from your media services.
+Each background shows the backdrop image, title logo (or text fallback), plot summary, metadata, and a custom tagline — ready to be picked up by your TV launcher.

 ![y](https://github.com/adelatour11/androidtvbackground/assets/1473994/8039b728-469f-4fd9-8ca5-920e57bd16d9)

-To use the script, you have to specify :
-- Create a `.env` file by copying `.env.example` and update it with your various tokens and keys or by directly modifying the .py files below
-- For Plex.py script & plexfriend.py : your plex token and plex server url
-- For TMDB.py or TMDBlogo.py : your TMDB API Read Access Token
-- For radarrsonarr.py your TMDB API Read Access Token, your Radarr API key, you Sonarr API key
-- For Trakt.py, your Trakt client key, Trakt username, Trakt list name and TMDB API Read Access Token
-- For Jellyfin.py, your server url, an API token and a user_id

-The scripts retrieves the background of the latests shows (movies or tv shows), resizes the image, add an overlay and add text or image on top
+The scripts retrieves the background of the latest media (movies, tv shows, music and games), resizes the image, add an overlay and add text or image on top

 ![image](https://github.com/user-attachments/assets/71923ddf-6b5b-4b1c-af46-d12d9a525b6c)